pifroggi/vs_tiletools/README.md

   Padding mode can be `mirror`, `repeat`, `black`, or a custom color in 8-bit scale `[128, 128, 128]`.

   __*`relative`*__
-  If relative is False `length` is the total length of the output clip.
+  If relative is False, `length` is the total length of the output clip.
   If relative is True, `length` is the number of frames to append at the end.

 <br />

 * ### Crossfade
-  Crossfades between two clips (without FrameEval/ModifyFrame).
+  Crossfades between two clips.
   ```python
   import vs_tiletools
   clip = vs_tiletools.crossfade(clipa, clipb, length=10)